Skip to content

 That user will no longer be able to access the case as they do not have access to any bundles.

 Any orders or endorsements resulting from a hearing using Case Center will be distributed to parties directly through Case Center.
-Once the order or endorsement has been signed, the Court will upload it into the Orders and Endorsements bundle in your case using the Court’s naming protocol.
+Once the order or endorsement has been signed, the Court will upload it into the Orders and Endorsements bundle in your case.
 You will receive an email from Case Center when the order or endorsement has been uploaded.

 You can download the order or endorsement directly from Case Center in two ways: